Periodically refreshed quantum thermal machines: Quantum thermodynamics of the PReB process

-Since all the finite-size chains in each bath are identical, the above results show that the thermodynamic quantities can be calculated by recursively using only one copy of the finite-size chain corresponding to each bath.
+The above results show that, due to the particular nature of the PReB process, the thermodynamic quantities can be calculated by recursively using only one copy of the finite-size chain corresponding to each bath.

 Note from Eq.(\ref{single_step_of_PReB}) that if we take $m=1$ and $\tau=t$, we describe the continuous-time autonomous process in Eq.(\ref{def_Lambda}).
 With this substitution, the above expressions for the thermodynamic quantities carry over to the continuous-time autonomous process (provided the system-bath coupling is switched off at time $t$).